openvinotoolkit/open_model_zoo/demos/speech_recognition_quartznet_demo/python/README.md

   -m MODEL, --model MODEL
                         Required.
 Path to an .xml file with a trained model.
   -i INPUT, --input INPUT
-                        Required.
                         Path to an audio file in WAV PCM 16 kHz mono format -d DEVICE, --device DEVICE
                         Optional.
 Specify the target device to infer on, for
                         example: CPU, GPU, HDDL, MYRIAD or HETERO.
 The